Scottish-Tech-Army/ggs-combined/ggs-frontend/settingUp-README.md

 This pops up when the user is on the `<LandingPage/>` and clicks the Login button. <br>
 This modal presents the user with one input field for entering an email address.<br>
 Frontend code validation ensures the user has entered a valid address, ie one that contains symbols on either side of an '@' symbol.<br>
-Successful log in makes the buttons on the `<LandingPage/>` operable.<br>
+Successful log in makes the modal disappear and makes operable those four buttons on the `<LandingPage/>` that let the user navigate to another page.<br>
 - [Register modal]<br>
 This pops up when the user is on the `<LandingPage/>` and clicks the button that reads 'Learn how to register'. <br>
-This modal presents the user with three input fields, for entering email address, county and unit name.<br>
+This modal presents the user with three input fields, one for entering email address, one for county and one for unit name.<br>
 Frontend code vallidates the data entered.<br>
-Successful registration automatically logs the user into the app.
+Successful registration automatically logs the user into the app.<br>
+- [Location modal]<br>
+This pops up when the user is within about 20metres of a location.
+It contains an image of the point of interest at the location, a description of the point of interest and a challenge for the user to complete.
+By approaching within about 20metres of the location the user has collected that location.